RiyadAhmadov/DBScan/README.md

 ## Contact

-For questions or feedback regarding this README or the Central Limit Theorem, please contact *Riyad* at *riyadehmedov03@gmail.com*.
+For questions or feedback regarding this README or the DBScan, please contact *Riyad* at *riyadehmedov03@gmail.com*.